Governor (United States): Gubernatorial primaries

-All states except for California, Louisiana, and Washington hold primaries in which each political party holds a primary election, and the winner of the primary election moves on to compete in a general election.
-In California, Louisiana, and Washington, all the candidates run in a blanket primary against each other.
-Regardless of political party, the top two candidates move on to the general election.
-In Louisiana, the general election occurs between the top two candidates if no candidate obtains more than 50% of the votes cast, and is canceled if one of the candidates receives more than 50%.
-In California and Washington, the top two vote getters proceed to the general election regardless of how many votes the top vote getter received in the primary, and California prohibits write-in candidates from competing in the general election.
+All states except for California, Louisiana, and Washington hold partisan primaries in which each political party holds a primary election, and the winner of each primary election then moves on to compete the general election.
+California, Louisiana, and Washington instead hold nonpartisan primaries in which all candidates run against each other at once, regardless of political party, and the top two candidates then move on to the general election.
+However, the winner of the Louisiana primary automatically wins that state's office (and thus no general election is required there) if they get more than 50% of the votes cast.
+California prohibits write-in candidates from competing in the general election.